chris-wdi-assignments/A-Maze-ing-Race/README.md

 **Read this entire document before writing a line of code.**

+### User Story

+# User Story for Maze Game

+1. Game preferences are determined, either by default or user interaction.
+2. User clicks "Start Game" button.
+Maze is procedurally generated according to preferences.
+Maze is a rectangular grid of both open cells and walls.
+Maze has start and end points.
+3. A timer is started, counting down time limit from preferences.
+When the timer reaches 0, the game is over.
+4. User presses the W, A, S, and D keys to move their avatar.
+If the cell in the desired direction is a wall, nothing happens.
+Else, avatar moves one cell over.
+5. Each time user successfully moves avatar, the game checks if the user has reached the maze endpoint.
+If they have reached the endpoint, they win.
+Else, return to step 3.
+Add Comment Collapse

 ### Overview

 Let's start out with something fun - **a game!**